 A fabulous spread and a few beverages finished off a fantastic afternoon.
 It was fantastic to see so many of our owners attending and great to get the opportunity to talk racing with so many knowledgeable enthusiasts.

 Now we look forward to seeing some exciting prospects perform in the season ahead!

-Tom O'Brian popped in today on his way to Fontwell racecourse.
+Tom O'Brien popped in today on his way to Fontwell racecourse.
 He rode Ring Minella (top image) and Good Man Vinny (bottom image).

 It was one of the most eventful days in Paul Henderson Racing's history on Saturday as the Medburns and their owners were out in force.
 We made our debut at Royal Ascot and then went on to make a splash at an unsuspecting evening meeting at Lingfield.

 There was a quiet buzz around Ascot as we arrived with Medburn Cutler for the final day of Royal Ascot.
 As the people poured into the course, top hat and tails in tow and we built up the first race, the buzz soon turned into a roar of excitement.
 A day of hugely exciting racing ensued and we were spoiled by the fantastic hospitality as we waited with high excitement for Medburn Cutler's race.